nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 ### Retriving the subdomain assigned to your app

 1. Go to the [Link Settings](https://dashboard.branch.io/#/settings/link) page on the dashboard.
-1. Scroll down to the **Custom Link Domain** area.
+1. Scroll down to the **Link Domain** area.
-1. Copy the value inside the **Default domain name** box.
+1. Copy the value listed there.

-{% image src='/img/pages/getting-started/link-domain-subdomain/default-link-domain.png' half center alt='retrieving the default link subdomain' %}
+{% image src='/img/pages/getting-started/link-domain-subdomain/subdomain-setting.png' full center alt='retrieving the default link subdomain' %}

 {% caution title="Test environment domain" %}

 The assigned subdomain for your [test environment]({{base.url}}/getting-started/integration-testing#the-test-sandbox-environment) is of the form `xxxx.test-app-link` and must be configured separately.
 Branch automatically handles HTTPS traffic for custom subdomains and root domains.
 Branch will acquire the necessary SSL certificate if you follow the simple setup instructions below.
 Branch will also automatically renew the certificates when needed.

 {% endcaution %}

+## Changing your app.link subdomain

+You can brand your links with a custom subdomain like `you.app.link`.

+{% caution title="One change only" %}

+You can only change your app.link subdomain once.
+Keep in mind that if you change this and you have implemented [strong matching]({{base.url}}/getting-started/sdk-integration-guide/guide/#support-strong-matching-only-for-new-applink-domain) or [universal links]({{base.url}}/getting-started/universal-app-links/guide/#add-your-branch-link-domains), you must update your implementation.
+Your old links may not work.

+{% endcaution %}

+1. Go to [Link Settings](https://dashboard.branch.io/settings/link){:target="_blank"} in the dashboard.
+1. Scroll to the **Link Domain** setting at the bottom.
+1. Click `Change my app.link subdomain`.
+1. Choose a subdomain that matches your brand.
+You cannot choose one that is in use by someone else, and it cannot have special characters.
+1. Press `Get`.

+{% image src='/img/pages/getting-started/link-domain-subdomain/subdomain-setting.png' full center alt='Custom app.link subdomain configuration' %}

 ## Setting a custom link domain